kresil/project-documentation/README.md

 1. Create in root folder a new folder with the name of the subproject;
 2. Go to [settings.gradle.kts](settings.gradle.kts) and add the new subproject with:
     ```kotlin
-    include(":module-name")
+    include(":subproject-name")
     ```
-3. Compile and build pdf, resolving any bibliographic references, with the Gradle task `buildPdf` using the Gradle Menu or the following command in the terminal:
+3. Compile and build pdf, resolving any bibliographic references, with the Gradle task `buildPdf` using the Gradle Panel or the following command in the terminal:
     ```bash
-    ./gradlew :module-name:buildPdf
+    ./gradlew :subproject-name:buildPdf
     ```

 4. **[Optional]** Configure alternative names for the subproject directories and the main tex file in